We really do want it all in today’s world: fame, money, and love!

 Jen and Pete Salinetti found their purpose.

-Now, they sell their produce to a large CSA as well as a Cooperative in the area.
+Now, they sell their produce to a large CSA and a Cooperative in the area.

 They have such a passion for healthy food that they have become teachers of sustainable practices such as composting and extended season growing.